Online Importance Sampling for Stochastic Gradient Optimization: Related work

 \section{Related work}

-Gradient estimation serves as a cornerstone in the realm of machine learning, underpinning the optimization of models.
-In practical scenarios, computing the exact gradient is often unfeasible due to the sheer volume of data, leading to the reliance on mini-batch approximations.
-Improving these approximations to obtain more accurate and lower-variance estimates is an enduring challenge in the field.
-The ultimate goal is to expedite gradient descent optimization by enhancing the quality of gradient approximations, representing a core objective in the domain of machine learning.
+Gradient estimation is a cornerstone in machine learning, underpinning the optimization of models.
+In practical scenarios, computing the exact gradient is infeasible due to the sheer volume of data, leading to the reliance on mini-batch approximations.
+Improving these approximations to obtain faster and more accurate estimates remains a challenge.
+The ultimate goal is to accelerate gradient descent by using more accurate gradient estimates.

 \paragraph{Importance sampling.}